The crowdfunding campaign succeeded in just one week, securing funds to bid for artist’s earliest oil painting

 The painting, which was recently rediscovered after more than 150 years, is scheduled to go to auction at Sotheby’s on July 2.
 Bristol Museum & Art Gallery is believed to be the only public institution bidding for the work, making this crowdfunding effort crucial to keeping the masterpiece in public hands.

-The museum launched this unprecedented public campaign rather than using council funds, emphasizing the community-driven nature of the effort.
-If the auction bid is successful, the painting will join the permanent collection at Bristol Museum & Art Gallery, where it will be freely accessible to the public and serve as a focal point for education, storytelling, and civic pride.
+The museum launched the public campaign rather than using council funds.
+If the auction bid is successful, the painting will join the permanent collection at Bristol Museum & Art Gallery.

-The Rising Squall depicts the Hot Wells area from St Vincent’s Rock, capturing a moment of dramatic weather over the Bristol landscape that the young Turner would have witnessed firsthand.
-The work represents not only artistic history but also a tangible connection to Bristol’s past, painted by an artist who would go on to become one of the most celebrated painters in British history.
+The Rising Squall depicts the Hot Wells area from St Vincent’s Rock, capturing dramatic weather over the Bristol landscape that the young Turner would have witnessed firsthand.

 With the fundraising target now met, all eyes turn to next week’s auction, where Bristol will discover whether this remarkable community effort will succeed in bringing Turner’s earliest masterpiece home to the city that inspired it.